NEWS AND ANNOUNCEMENTS

 Save the Date!

 14th of June, 2022: Inaugural lecture Ghassan Karame (Information Security)

 22nd June, 2022: Inaugural lecture Kevin Borgolte (Software Security)

 On June 14, 2022, the election of students for their representatives in the respective faculty councils and the RUB Senate will take place at RUB.
 All enrolled students of the faculty can elect their representatives for the term from October 1, 2022 to September 30, 2023 and thus actively participate in the processes and life of the faculty and the RUB.
-Voting will take place from 9:30 a.m. to 4:30 p.m. in the Open Space in Building MC.
+Voting will take place from 9:30 a.m. to 4:30 p.m. in the kitchen in front of the rooms of the student councils (0.66) in building MC.

 All information and proposals

 The founding and establishment of our faculty brings with it some new developments and processes.
 Of course, these also affect you students.
 In a digital information event on Monday, May 23, 2022 at 8:30 a.m., we would like to introduce you to important structures and people of the faculty, especially the Dean's Office with the staff of the Examination Office and the Student Advisory Service/Program Coordinators.
 We are looking forward to your input so we can establish an efficient and service-oriented student service!